ARM-software/arm-trusted-firmware/docs/plat/st/stm32mp2.rst

 STM32MP2 is a microprocessor designed by STMicroelectronics based on Arm Cortex-A35.

+More information can be found on `STM32MP2 Series`_ page.

 For TF-A common configuration of STM32 MPUs, please check :ref:`STM32 MPUs` page.